-For a Petri net based controller, both input and output arcs to the plant transitions are used to trigger state changes in the controller.
-A controller can not have arcs that connect to an unobservable transition, thus all unobservable transitions are also implicitly uncontrollable.
+In a Petri net based controller, both input and output arcs to/from plant transitions are used to trigger state changes in the controller.
+Since a controller can not have arcs connecting to unobservable transitions, then all unobservable transitions are also implicitly uncontrollable.